chrzasz/txtStatistics/README.md

-This is a project anylysing text from file
+This is a project anylyzing text from file

 Napisz program, który wczyta tekst z pliku.